Mirantis/mke-docs/content/docs/operations/kubernetes/kube-scheduler.md

   scheduler:
 ```

-You can further configure kube-scheduler using the `extraArgs` field to define
+You can further configure Kubernetes Scheduler using the `extraArgs` field to define
 flags.
 This field accepts a list of key-value pairs, which are passed directly
 to the kube-scheduler process at runtime.